gsi-upm/gsicrawler/docs/gsicrawler.rst

 What is GSI Crawler?
 ----------------

-GSI Crawler [#f1]_ is an innovative and useful framework which enables to examine social networks and opinion websites by applying sentiment and emotion analysis techniques.
-At the moment, there are two available platforms: Twitter and Reddit.
+GSI Crawler [#f1]_ is an innovative and useful framework which aims to extract information from web pages enriching following semantic approaches.
+At the moment, there are three available platforms: Twitter, Reddit and News.
 The user interacts with the tool through a web interface, selecting the analysis type he wants to carry out and the platform that is going to be examined.
-Depending on the selected, some additional resources may be required, such as the URL of the specific content that will be analyzed.

-In this documentation we are going to introduce the framework presented above, detailing the global architecture of the project and explaining each module functionality.
+In this documentation we are going to introduce this framework, detailing the global architecture of the project and explaining each module functionality.
 Finally we will expose most a case study in order to better understand the system itself.